sokcheng/Kitsuchan-NG/COMMANDS.md

 ## censor
 ### Aliases: clean
 Delete the bot's previous message(s).
+Bot owner only.

 * times - Number of message to delete.
 Defaults to 1.